 Kodi menus are divided up into sections including Pictures, Videos, Music, Programs, and System.

-A server list of links is given by most add-ons and a good link will need to be found.
+Most Add-ons will give a server list of links and a good link will need to be found.

 If a link gives an error or buffers simply move on to another link.
 Often it can take 4-5 links to find a good one and for the video to play.

-The above overview of Kodi and a android TV box is the basics with much more available to a user.
+The above is a basic overview of Kodi and an Android TV box with much more available to a user.

-Other apps can also be used such as YouTube or a Internet Browser.
+Other apps can also be used such as YouTube or an Internet Browser which can stream content.